 Q: It’s interesting you mention health, that’s not something I often hear in the same sentence as sustainability.

 S: It is a big thing though.
 If you’re going to have something surrounding you all the time, it can really affect your life.
 Think about the story of asbestos.
 For years this was in everybody’s homes, and it was just this toxic substance lying around.
-So health is definitely important.
+So health is definitely important that is why you ask for help to asbestos survey birmingham.

 In the Photo: Nick Chacona and Shanan Campanaro Photo Credit: Eskayel